wumpusland/nomic/mutable_rules.md

 Exception I. Proposed member is exempt if these conditions are met: (1) youtube video is posted of that proposed member eating a teaspoon of cinnamon (2) proposed member waxing of all pubic hair in the presence of a Jain (3) stealing of another Wupusland member's spoon.
 Exception II.
 Proposed member must have unanimous approval if that proposed member slept with a proposed member' friend's sister or a member's sister.
 *Proposed by Norman on 2/3/12, last amended by N/A on N/A*

+**315** During your turn you may use a random number generator that gives a natural number with values ranging from 1 to 6.
+Your game piece teleports that many consecutive spaces along the game board from your location when you generated a random number when/if game spaces are defined.
+Once using the random number generator it is not optional to teleport, but if multiple directions are possible you can choose which direction.
+To decide game spaces players may submit designs at any time so long as there is not currently a design being voted on.
+Simple majority will result in the design being adopted.
+Once an initial design has been accepted any future submissions must be given only during your turn (in addition to your rule) and the outcome of the vote on your rule will be the outcome of the amended game spaces.
+Keep in mind any submissions need to reflect the five dimensions that the board has already been ruled to have.
+*Proposed by Shawn on 2/6/2012, last amended by N/A on N/A*